Office of Justice Programs, Office of Juvenile Justice and Delinquency Prevention, Justice.

 Applicants should also demonstrate the organizational capacity to complete the work described in the “Project Design” section.
 The applicant should include a description of any similar projects it has undertaken previously.
 Applicants should also demonstrate knowledge and experience related to juvenile justice and mental health issues.
-In addition, applicants should provide evidence of their ability to work collaboratively with juvenile justice system practitioners and service providers, ideally in the context of research investigations.
+In addition, applicants should provide evidence of their ability to work collaboratively with juvenile justice system practitioners and service Start Printed Page 6517providers, ideally in the context of research investigations.
 Any applicable letters of cooperation or support should be included in appendix C.

 Budget (10 points)